Built secure by default.

 ASI01: Prompt injection

-Defense in depth: input wrapping with defense instruction, output leakage detection, KG validation gate.
+Defense in depth: input wrapping with defense instruction, output leakage detection, Product Brain validation gate.

 ASI02: Insecure output handling